The way you figure shipping costs out for your business, like life, needs to be all about balance.

 You can also specify the shipping methods and carriers associated with a product, or set up promotions, discounts and surcharges for shipping.

-Our convenient and easy to use Test Your Rates tool also helps you determine if your shipping price and options are up to par.
+Our convenient and easy to use Rate Calculator also helps you determine if your shipping price and options are up to par.

 You simply enter basic information, including country, zipcode and product quantity.
 Then you can see before your eyes what your checkout will look like, including associated shipping methods, carriers and prices for one or multiple items.